Timplex233/co-saliency-with-FCN/README.md

 - comp_.py: Compare results with different further improvement like CRF, mul
 - some other python files are used to generate image lists, you can read them if you need them.

-## Notice, all files before using please check the data path in the code.
+## Notice, please check the data path in the code before using.